Skip to main content

 All right.
 Hey, folks, as always, if you want to hear more, please subscribe to the Portfolio Intelligence Podcast.
 You can find us on iTunes, Spotify, or wherever you find your favorite podcast.
 You can also find us on your website.
 You can catch up on all of our viewpoints around investing, business building ideas, education, savings, and much, much more.
 As always, thanks for listening to the show.

-John Hancock is not affiliated with Lael Oldmixon, the Education Trust of Alaska, or any entity or instituions mentioned herein and neither is responsible for the liabilities of the other.
+John Hancock is not affiliated with Lael Oldmixon or the Education Trust of Alaska.

 July 26, 2024 | 14:47 | Ep.
 82